Grade 6 Language Arts

 Reading

-In Grade 6, children enhance their reading abilities by tackling more complex texts and broadening their vocabulary.
-They explore a variety of text types, such as stories, poems, biographies, and informational texts, while learning to identify key features and understand the main purpose of each.
-As they encounter unfamiliar words, they practice using dictionaries, a thesaurus, and context clues to find synonyms and antonyms, helping them grasp deeper meanings.
-Sixth graders are also introduced to figures of speech, like metaphors and similes, which deepen their comprehension of the literature they read.
+In Grade 6, children enhance their reading abilities by tackling more complex and varied texts, such as stories, poems, biographies, and informational texts.
+At this stage, they should have the ability to identify the key features and main purpose of each style.
+As they encounter unfamiliar words, they practice using dictionaries, a thesaurus, and context clues to decode them and, in turn, expand their vocabulary.
+Sixth graders are also introduced to figures of speech, like metaphors and similes.

 Spelling

 Grade 6 students are expected to expand their vocabulary and spelling skills by mastering more complex words, including those with prefixes, suffixes, and domain-specific terms used in subjects like math and science.
-Sixth graders should be familiar with prefixes like "un-" and "mis-" and suffixes like "-ment" and "-ness," which help them not only spell longer words but also understand their meanings.
-Conjunctions also become a focus, as children learn to use words like "although" and "however" to link ideas and improve the flow of their writing.
-These skills allow them to confidently tackle more advanced writing and subject-specific vocabulary.
+Sixth graders will encounter:

 A key part of spelling instruction in Grade 6 is proofreading.
-Young learners are encouraged to routinely check their own work for spelling errors, applying the knowledge they've gained from previous grades.
-This practice reinforces their spelling skills and ensures accuracy in their writing, helping them become more proficient and confident writers as they prepare for higher-level academic tasks.
+Children are encouraged to routinely check their own work for spelling errors, applying the knowledge they've gained from previous grades.

 Grammar